 Safe, Reliable Dividend Stocks Seem Boring and Obvious.
 But Over Time, They Can Transform Your Portfolio.

-Interest rates are on the way down again, starting with the late-July cut in the federal funds rate.
+Interest rates are on the way down again.
 Thus, traditional avenues for income – U.S. Treasury bonds, certificates of deposit (CDs), money market accounts (MMAs) – remain unappealing.
 Dividend stocks are a much better place to invest your money if you want yield.
 And the most reliable dividend stocks are your best bets.

-Last month, at our seventh annual Cabot Wealth Summit, 80 of our most devout readers joined us at our headquarters in Salem, Massachusetts for some seaside cocktails, delicious meals and, most important, presentations from each of our nine investment analysts featuring their latest market wisdom and stock recommendations.
+A few months ago, we held our seventh annual Cabot Wealth Summit, where 80 of our most devout readers joined us at our headquarters in Salem, Massachusetts for some seaside cocktails, delicious meals and, most important, presentations from each of our nine investment analysts featuring their latest market wisdom and stock recommendations.
 One of the highlights of this year’s conference was the debut of Tom Hutchinson, chief analyst of our Cabot Dividend Investor advisory.

 Tom is a dynamic speaker, full of great information, bravado and clever quips – he had our entire back row cracking up for the first 10 minutes of his presentation.
 But the most eye-popping slide from Tom’s speech, titled, “How Dividends Will Save Your Future,” was a list of the returns you could have earned on some of the market’s most obvious, reliable dividend stocks if you had owned them for the last 10 years.